Lumad: Lumad killings

 Indigenous women leaders organized the Sabokahan Unity of Lumad Women.
 Being located in the mountains, community evacuations have become the highest form of protest for the Lumad.
 Communities pack up and move en masse to urban areas to set up camp in evacuation centers.
-Through this, the Lumad people emphasize to the public, “We are here, and we are not going back until our land is free from troops and corporations, so that we can take back our ancestral land.”
+Through this, the Lumad people emphasize to the public, "We are here, and we are not going back until our land is free from troops and corporations, so that we can take back our ancestral land."
 Relocating to urban centers allowed Lumad leaders to broadcast their plight to local and international audiences.
 Shortly after, Lumad people themselves realized they needed to have an umbrella organization through which advocates from around the world could work together, leading to the creation of the Liyang Network.
 The organization Liyang Network works alongside Lumad communities to amplify the voices of their environmental defenders and highlight Lumad social issues.
 Liyang Network organizes forums, webinars, and educational discussions on current sociopolitical issues and their root causes—mainly the needs of Lumad and rural communities.

-Under the President Benigno Aquino III administration (2010-2015), a total of 71 Indigenous leaders were killed.
+Under the President Benigno Aquino III administration (2010–2015), a total of 71 Indigenous leaders were killed.
 Ninety-five cases of attacks against the 87 Indigenous schooling for children were also recorded.
 More than 40,000 Indigenous peoples—whole communities whose social, political, and economic life had been obstructed—had no choice but to evacuate because their schools were attacked or their leaders had been murdered or incarcerated.

 On 8 December 2017, human rights group Karapatan asked the United Nations to probe Lumad killings, including the killing of eight T'boli and Dulangan Manobo farmers, allegedly by members of the Philippine Army.
 A pro-AFP and pro-mining datu of the Langilan Manobo people in Davao del Norte, during an AFP-sponsored press conference, claimed that the NPA were responsible for the killings and that none of the alleged "militarization" was actually happening.
 Another datu accused protesters in Manila of pretending to be Lumad by wearing Lumad clothing.
 They have also held anti-NPA rallies in Mindanao.
 The military has attributed to the NPA the assassination of a Lumad leader sympathetic to the government.
 Some of which are acknowledged by NPA members.

 In 2018, President Rodrigo Duterte threatened to shut down or destroy NGO-funded community schools because of suspicions that they radicalize Lumad students into joining the NPA communist rebels.
-This was supported by some Lumad leaders, who also felt that they were being infiltrated by the NPA and their children being exploited.
+Lumad leaders working with the military supported the closure, saying that they were being infiltrated by the NPA and their children being exploited.
+Former Bayan Muna Representative Eufemia Cullamat and convener of the Save Our Schools Network refuted the allegations, adding that ALCADEV students in fact perform well when they enter other schools.

 In August 2019, after spending time in refugee camps, Lumad evacuees in Surigao del Sur formally returned to their home after army soldiers left their communities.